Highlights

 Day 13: Tour of Roman Baths, Free Time

-Day 14: Drive to London & Depart
+Day 14: Drive to London, Depart

 It's the last day of your tour today.
-After a final morning in your hotel, set off to London Heathrow Airport to return your hire car and board a flight to your onward destination.
+After a final morning in your hotel, set off to London Heathrow Airport to return your rental car and board a flight to your onward destination.
 Until next time!

 More Great United Kingdom Itineraries